SOULGATE777/SOUL-GATE-AI-MODELS/profile_prod/antropometrico/README.md

 This system provides precise measurements of facial features, proportional relationships, angular characteristics, and constitutional classifications based on established anthropometric principles.
 The module is designed for professional use in facial analysis applications requiring detailed morphological assessments.

+> **⚠️ IMPORTANT NOTE ON PROFILE ORIENTATION:**
+> Profile side (left/right) is **primarily determined by the integrated ResNet-50 profile classifier model** during point detection.
+The reference vector (point 24 to point 18) mentioned throughout this documentation is used **exclusively as a geometric baseline for angular measurements**, NOT for determining profile orientation.
+Any geometric-based orientation logic serves only as a fallback mechanism in the rare event that the model fails to determine profile side.

 ## Features

 ### Core Capabilities